makrai/notes/bostan-18-text-emo-corpora.md

     * multi-labeled datasets: several emotions can be marked
     * For datasets with annotated emotion intensity, values can range 0..1
     * multiple annotator information: we follow the authors' recommendations ie
-      * SSEC: accepting a label if at least one annotator assigned it.
-For
+      * SSEC: accepting a label if at least one annotator assigned it
       * Tales
-        * authors provide a gold annotation, angry and disgust merged
+        * authors provide a gold annotation, `angry` and `disgust` merged
         * We handle them separately, and accept a label iff all annotators agree
       * Blogs, we take the examples of the dataset with the high agreement
   * domain and annotation style information, as well as additional,
   * dataset specific attributes (eg the story from which an instance is)
 * Our unified data includes all datasets for which the licenses are available;
-  * some datasets are not redistributable, but free to download, => we provide a script that interactively downloads and converts the
+  * some datasets are not redistributable, but free to download, => we provide a script for interactively download and conversion
 * An excerpt of the data is depicted in Appendix B

 # 4 Experiments 9